Connect-Club/connectclub-deploy/README.md

 ## 2. Build and run mobile application

 Clone mobile application [repository](https://github.com/Connect-Club/connectclub-mobile) and change the current directory to it.
 Edit file ```src/api/api.ts```.
 Change api endpoint address in function ```getEndpoint``` for testing environment.
 For local backend it has to be ```http://DOCKER_HOST_ADDRESS:8091/api```, for cloud - ```https://CLOUD-ADDRESS/api```.
 Replace DOCKER_HOST_ADDRESS or CLOUD-ADDRESS with appropriate values.
 Now you have to build mobile application.
-For android you can you use a special builder, run by this command:
+For android you can you use a special builder, run by this command (if you use WINDOWS [this](https://stackoverflow.com/questions/41485217/mount-current-directory-as-a-volume-in-docker-on-windows-10) might help):
 ```
 docker run --rm -v $(pwd):/app ghcr.io/connect-club/connectclub-android-builder:master-SNAPSHOT testing qa
 ```